RavinduRepo/GradeMe/README.md

 ### Prerequisites

-Before you can run this app, ensure you have the following:
+Before you can run this repo to develop, ensure you have the following:

 - **Flutter SDK**: Make sure Flutter is installed on your machine.
 You can follow the official installation guide here: [Flutter Installation Guide](https://flutter.dev/docs/get-started/install).
 - **Dart SDK**: Flutter includes the Dart SDK, so if you have Flutter installed, you already have Dart.